gwensyarefaputri/debuy/README.md

 ## Code Architecture

-The script is architected with a separation of concerns, using several distinct classes to handle different responsibilities:
+The script is architected with a clear separation of concerns, with distinct classes handling different responsibilities:

 -   **`BlockchainConnector`**: A generic wrapper around the `web3.py` library.
 It manages the connection to a single blockchain's JSON-RPC endpoint and provides methods for querying chain data and interacting with contracts.
 An instance is created for both the source and destination chains.